-Given the challenges that we continue to face due to the pandemic, we will be very understanding if a student is unable to attend a discussion section due to illness or for other reasons.
+We will be understanding if a student is unable to attend a discussion section due to illness or for other reasons.
 Please be in touch with your TA if you cannot make a discussion section.
 We will not penalize the first 3 absences for any reason.
 If you need to miss more than three discussion sections, please let us know the reason, and we will accommodate in some way, such as by allowing for students to make up missed participation by meeting briefly with the TA via zoom, or by writing a short reaction to the week's readings.
 Students missing more than three sections, and who don't pursue make-up options, will see their overall class grade penalized by 1 percentage point for each additional section missed.
 We will also be understanding if a student needs an extension on the paper assignment due to illness or other extenuating circumstances.
 Students requesting an extension must do so PRIOR to the due date (unless special circumstances make them unable to do so).
 Unexcused late papers will be penalized.

 Likewise, if you need to miss an exam because of illness or some other reason, you should notify Prof. Kastner prior to the exam unless special circumstances make you unable to do so.
 We will work with you so that you can make up the exam.
-DO NOT TAKE AN IN-CLASS EXAM IF YOU FEEL SICK.
+Please do not take in-class exams if you feel sick.

-Please note that if Professor Kastner becomes ill or is required to self-isolate, and assuming he is well enough to continue teaching online, he will move all classes to zoom during the duration of his illness or isolation.
+Please note that if Professor Kastner becomes ill, assuming he is well-enough to continue teaching, he will move all classes to zoom during the duration of his illness.
 The same goes for discussion sections if your TA becomes sick.